In this article, we are going to show you how to find e-commerce clients on Linkedin using Sales Navigator, one the premium product of Linkedin.

 You can look for you persona/decision makers within this list by adding some keywords in the Title Filter

-You now extract them to start your outbound campaigns.
+You now extract them to start your outbound campaigns with your favorite linkedin automation tool.

 How to find E-Commerce Clients on Linkedin using Wappalyzer